-- 95. There are no additional costs associated with option 1 as it involves maintaining the current legislative framework for making and publishing Welsh legislation.
-Nonetheless it is worth noting the costs that fall to the Welsh Government for printing and publishing statutory instruments21. - 96.
-The National Archives on behalf of the King's Printer of Acts of Parliament has awarded a publishing services contract to TSO (a Williams Lea company) that covers legislation and associated items (for example, impact assessments).
+- 96. There are no additional costs associated with option 1 as it involves maintaining the current legislative framework for making and publishing Welsh legislation.
+Nonetheless it is worth noting the costs that fall to the Welsh Government for printing and publishing statutory instruments21. - 97.
+The National Archives on behalf of the King's Printer of Acts of Parliament has awarded a publishing services contract to The Stationery Office, part of Williams Lea.
+This legislation contract sets out the specifications and timescales that need to be adhered to for the publication of legislation and associated items (for example, Explanatory Notes to Acts) both digitally and in print.
 The most recent contract covers items published on or after 1 October 2023 and represented an increase of around 8% on the arrangements that had been in place since 1 January 2019 (when the contract was last awarded).
 Governments and departments in the UK Government are charged fees22 at the rate set out in the contract, and of these the ones that are most relevant to the Welsh Government are set out in Table 5 below:

-Fee from 01/01/2019 to 30/09/2023 Fee from 01/10/2023 (for at least next 2 years) Printed statutory instrument £305.00 per instrument £320.00 per instrument Manual typesetting for printed statutory instruments £15.50 per page £16.75 per page Non-print statutory instrument £90.00 per instrument £95.00 per instrument Correction slip £20.50 per slip £22.00 per slip
+Fee from 01/01/2019 to 30/09/2023 Fee from 01/10/2023 (for at least next 2 years) Printed statutory instrument £305.00 per instrument £320.00 per instrument Manual typesetting for printed statutory instruments (i) £15.50 per page £16.75 per page Non-print statutory instrument £90.00 per instrument £95.00 per instrument Correction slip £20.50 per slip £22.00 per slip